xmatters/Chef-Automate-Generic-Webhook/README.md

 1. Import the Communication Plan (see files).
 If this step is done you can skip steps 2.
 2. Create (In|Out)bound integration and add the code from the Chef-Generic-Webhook_IB.js file.
 3. Configure the xMatters Endpoints. [xMatters Endpoints](https://help.xmatters.com/OnDemand/xmodwelcome/integrationbuilder/configure-endpoints.htm)
 4. Create a chef group in xMatters and add your self to the group. [xMatters Groups](https://help.xmatters.com/OnDemand/groups/groups.htm).
-The name of the DevOps group can be changed in the Inbound IB script.
+The name of the chef group can be changed in the Inbound IB script.

 # Testing
 1. Run a Cookbook in Chef that will force the run to fail.